smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 #### `checkData`

 You can pass information into your `checkUpkeep` function from your [Upkeep Registration](../register-upkeep/) to execute different code paths.
 For example, to check the balance on an specific address, set the `checkData` to abi encode of the address.
+To learn how to create flexible Upkeeps with checkData, please see out [flexible upkeeps](../flexible-upkeeps/) page.

 ```solidity Rinkeby
 {% include 'snippets/Keepers/checkData.sol' %}